Suicide Mortality in Spain (2010-2022): Temporal Trends, Spatial Patterns, and Risk Factors: Abstract

 \section{Abstract}

-This paper investigates the spatial and temporal patterns of age-stratified suicide mortality rates in Spanish provinces from 2010 to 2022.
-We use mixed Poisson models to analyze these patterns and to determine the association between mortality rates and various socio\-economic and contextual factors, while controlling for spatial and temporal confounding effects.
-Our results indicate that a 10$\%$ increase in the proportion of people residing in rural areas is associated with an increase of over 5$\%$ in male suicide mortality.
-In addition, a 1$\%$ increase in the annual unemployment rate is linked to a 2.4$\%$ increase in female suicide mortality.
-An important finding is that despite male suicide rates consistently being higher than female rates, we observe a notable and steady upward trend in female suicide mortality over the study period.
+\textbf{Background:} Suicide remains a major public health concern worldwide, responsible for more than 700,000 deaths in 2021, accounting for approximately 1.1\% of all global deaths.
+While many high-income countries have reported declines in age-standardized suicide rates over the past two decades, recent evidence from Spain indicates increasing mortality among women, whereas suicide rates among men have remained relatively stable.
+To better understand these patterns and their potential underlying determinants, this study examines the spatial and temporal patterns of age-stratified suicide mortality across Spanish provinces from 2010 to 2022, with particular attention to sex-specific differences. \\ \textbf{Methods:} Mixed Poisson models were applied to analyze provincial- and temporal-level suicide mortality rates, stratified by age and sex.
+The models accounted for spatial and temporal confounding effects and examined associations with various socioeconomic and contextual factors, including rurality and unemployment.\\ \textbf{Results:} Findings highlight the influence of rurality and unemployment on suicide mortality, with distinct gender-specific patterns.
+A 10$\%$ increase in the proportion of residents living in rural areas was associated with more than a 5$\%$ rise in male suicide mortality, while a 1$\%$ increase in the annual unemployment rate was linked to a 2.4$\%$ increase in female suicide mortality.
+Although male suicide rates remained consistently higher than female rates, a notable and steady upward trend was observed in female suicide mortality over the study period.\\ \textbf{Conclusions:} The use of sophisticated statistical models permits the detection of underlying patterns, revealing both geographic and temporal disparities in suicide mortality across Spanish provinces.

 Keywords: Age-stratified suicide mortality, Bayesian disease mapping, Spatial and temporal confounding.